 Observation and Analysis

 Observation and analysis are critical skills in poker psychology.
-Players who are skilled at observing their opponents and analysing their behaviour can gain valuable insights into their opponents' playing style and strategy.
+Players skilled at observing and analysing their opponents' behaviour can gain valuable insights into their opponents' playing styles and strategies.

-This involves paying close attention to the way your opponent bet, the types of hands they play, and the way they react to different situations.
-It also involves analysing the way they respond to your own behaviour and adjusting your strategy accordingly.
+This involves paying close attention to your opponent's betting patterns, the types of hands they play, and their reactions to different situations.
+It also involves analysing how they respond to your own behaviour and adjusting your strategy accordingly.

 Mental Toughness

-Poker can be a mentally challenging game, and players who are mentally tough are better equipped to handle the pressure and uncertainty of the game.
-Mental toughness involves the ability to handle stress, persevere through setbacks, and remain focused under pressure.
+Poker can be a mentally challenging game, and mentally tough players are better equipped to handle the pressure and uncertainty of the game.
+Mental toughness involves handling stress, persevering through setbacks, and remaining focused under pressure.

 Players who lack mental toughness may be more prone to tilt, become frustrated, or make poor decisions when the going gets tough.
 Building mental toughness can involve practising mindfulness techniques, engaging in regular exercise, or seeking out mental coaching.